 Russian Blue Cat Insurance FAQs

-Common questions about insuring your Russian Blue cat in New Zealand.
+Common questions about insuring your Russian Blue cat in Australia.

-How much does pet insurance cost for a Russian Blue cat in NZ?
+How much does pet insurance cost for a Russian Blue cat in Australia?

-Pet insurance for a Russian Blue cat in NZ typically costs $28 - $55 per month for comprehensive cover, $18 - $38 per month for mid-tier cover, or $8 - $18 per month for accident-only cover.
-Russian Blues tend to be on the more affordable end of pedigree cat insurance due to their generally healthy profile.
+Pet insurance for a Russian Blue in Australia typically costs $30 - $60 per month for comprehensive cover, $20 - $40 per month for mid-tier cover, or $10 - $20 per month for accident-only cover.
+Russian Blues tend to sit at the more affordable end of pedigree cat insurance due to their generally healthy profile and below-average claims frequency.

 Are Russian Blue cats healthy?

 Russian Blue cats are generally considered one of the healthier pedigree breeds, with a long lifespan of 15 - 20 years.
 They have fewer breed-specific health issues than many other pedigree cats.
-Their main health risks include bladder stones, obesity, diabetes, and age-related conditions like kidney disease and hyperthyroidism.
+Their main health risks include bladder stones, obesity, diabetes, and the age-related conditions that affect most long-lived cats such as chronic kidney disease and hyperthyroidism.
 Regular veterinary check-ups and weight management help maintain their good health.

 Is pet insurance worth it for a healthy breed like the Russian Blue?